London, Tilbury and Southend Railway: Bills

 The North Gravesend Railway was so named as it ran to Tilbury where a ferry would connect across the Thames to Gravesend in Kent.
 This line would have had a junction with another line being built to North Woolwich in London.
-It was notable in that it did not have any plans for Southend whilst the Eastern Counties & Southend Railway and London & South Essex Railway schemes had branches to both.
-The London & Southend Railway only had a Southend line proposed with a junction at Shenfield.
+It was notable in that it did not have any plans for Southend whilst the Eastern Counties and Southend Railway and London & South Essex Railway schemes had branches to both.
+The London and Southend Railway only had a Southend line proposed with a junction at Shenfield.
 As it was none of these passed and in 1847, the ECR presented the Eastern Counties Extension bill which had a new junction on the Eastern Counties main line at Forest Gate.
 The bill was suspended in 1847 due to a log jam of schemes and in 1848 due to irregularities in the subscription list the bill was withdrawn.
 1848 saw a slump in such schemes and it was not until 1851 that the L&BR presented a bill linking their railway at Gas Factory Junction and thence via the ECR to a new junction at Forest Gate with a line via Stratford, Barking, Rainham, Purfleet, Grays and Tilbury Fort.

 The early 1851 bill was thrown out because of concerns over the lease clauses that Samuel Morton Peto and Thomas Brassey were putting forward.
 George Parker Bidder however kept the momentum going between the L&BR and the ECR and by October they had agreed a bid round a line from Forest Gate Junction to Southend via Tilbury.
-The new bill promoted by both railways was presented in November 1851 and was known as the London Tilbury & Southend Extension Railway bill.
+The new bill promoted by both railways was presented in November 1851 and was known as the London Tilbury and Southend Extension Railway bill.
 The line would be double track as far as Tilbury and single track onwards to Southend and included a single line branch to Thames Haven (although this was dropped during the passage of the bill).
 The line was to be managed by a committee of four ECR and four L&BR directors but there were no actual shareholder directors.

-After several months of back and forth negotiations which included the completion of the junction at Bow to allow a through route from Stratford, a third line from Stepney to Fenchurch Street and additional platforms being provided at that station, the bill finally got Royal Assent on 17 June 1852.
+After several months of back and forth negotiations which included the completion of the junction at Bow to allow a through route from Stratford, a third line from Stepney to Fenchurch Street and additional platforms being provided at that station, the bill finally got royal assent on 17 June 1852 as the London, Tilbury and Southend Extension Railway Act 1852 (15 & 16 Vict. c. lxxxiv).